 Dr. Chris Masterjohn recommends getting glycine from real food like bone broth first.

-"To add extra glycine to your diet, the best foods are edible bones, such as those in canned fish; bone broth, as long as you can verify its protein content; hydrolyzed collagen or gelatin supplements, and pure glycine powder."
+"To add extra glycine to your diet, the best foods are edible bones, such as those in canned fish; bone broth, as long as you can verify its protein content; hydrolyzed gelatin supplements, and pure glycine supplementation."

 Glycine improves digestion by building new tissue and decreasing inflammation in your digestive tract (20).